markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/dev-tool.md

 1. The __Renditions section__ will populate with a rendition place holder.
 1. Once the worker completes, the rendition placeholder will display the generated rendition.

+Making code changes to the worker while Dev Tool is running will "hot deploy" the changes.
+The "hot deploy" takes several seconds so do not

 ## Troubleshooting